wildthink/autobox/README.md

 	NSString *str = @(cstr);
 	NSString *another_str = @("Hello World");

-But annoyingly, autoboxing an `id`, `nil`, or other ObjC instance results in a compile time error ("Illegal type 'id' used in box expression").
-It only works on basic literals and is not extensible.
+Unforuntatly, autoboxing an `id`, `nil`, or other ObjC instance results in a compile time error ("Illegal type 'id' used in box expression").
+This is because the builtin autoboxing only functions on basic literals.

-In short, the standard system falls short on a number of points.
+In short, the standard system is deficient in several areas.

-* You can't box Objective C objects - trying to do so is a compile time error.
+* You can't box Objective-C objects - trying to do so is a compile time error.
 * nil and Nil are equally unacceptable to @(…).
-* Structures are not supported
+* Structures are not supported.
 * It isn't user extensible.

 ### Autoboxing - new and improved
-So what can we do?
-We wish we could do this.
+What is desired is something akin to the following:

 	NSRect rect = NSZeroRect;
 	NSValue *value = @(rect);  // [NSValue valueWithRect:rect]
 	id boxedNil = @(nil);		// [NSNull null] id anObject = @(value);		// value unaltered

-Sadly this sort of thing isn't supported.
+Sadly this behaviour isn't supported.

-But there is a way.
+Fortunatly, there is a way.

-One of the interesting features of the LLVM clang is its support of overloading of functions with a compiler attribute (but without requiring C++).
-With it we can provide multiple autoboxing functions relying on the compiler overload resolution to dispatch the call the desired one.
+One of the interesting features of LLVM clang is its support for overloading functions with a compiler attribute (but without requiring C++).
+With it we can provide multiple autoboxing functions relying on the compilers overload resolution to dispatch the call correctly.

 	#define overload __attribute__((overloadable))